diliscia/stm_accessibilty_review/README.md

         - 219 Chemin Sainte-Marie
         - 220-Kieran
         - 419-Express John Abbott
-    - This 4 routes travel through the [Autoroute 40](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf) or operate in [West-Island](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf).
+    - These 4 routes travel through the [Autoroute 40](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf) or operate in [West-Island](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf).
 This reinforces that if you are taking a bus from a route within the Centre of the Metropolitan Area of the City you have more chances to board an `adequate vehicle` from an `adequate stop`.

 ![](chart/BusComWCHAccessScatter.png)

 ### Presence of the Bus Accessibility Combination Events in the Routes
 - Over 67% of the routes have more than 50% of `Fully Accessibility` events.
 This means that when taking a bus, in more than 2/3 of the total routes the user has more than 50% of chances of boarding an `adequate vehicle` from an `adequate bus stop`.
 - The other events (`Inadequate Vehicle`, `Fully Inaccessibility` and `Inadequate Stop`) have a presence below 50% each in more than 80% of the routes.
 - More than 95% of the `Fully Inaccessibility` and `Inadequate Stop` events are present in less than 20% of the routes.
-This means that no matter the route you are using the chance of taking an `inadequate vehicle` is low, but the chance of boarding from a `inadequate stop` is even lower.
+This means that no matter the route you are using the chance of taking an `inadequate vehicle` is low, but the chance of boarding from an `inadequate stop` is even lower.

 ![](chart/BusAccPres.png)

 ### Vehicle and Stops Accessibility by Routes
-- Over 92% of the routes have a high percentage (75-100%) of `boardable stops`, that means that the chances to board from an `adequate stop` are really high doesn't matter in wich route you are traveling.
+- Over 92% of the routes have a high percentage (75-100%) of `boardable stops`, that means that the chances to board from an `adequate stop` are really high doesn't matter in which route you are traveling.
 - On the other hand, the vehicle availability (trips) is good, but not as good as the stops.
 71% of the routes have more than 50% of `accessible vehicles`, but just 28% of the routes have a high percentage (75-100%).

 ![](chart/VehStoAcc.png)